We provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

 - The UN Principles for Responsible Banking.

-We actively participate in independent external assessments by sustainability and governance rating organisations that benchmark us against global standards of governance.
+We actively participate in independent external assessments by sustainability and governance rating organisations that benchmark us against global standards of governance, including the Dow Jones Sustainability Index.